Bystander expects to record police brutality, ends up helping officer

 A struggle ensued and a crowd started gathering.

-"The detective has a martial arts background and he later said he thought the suspect must have a martial arts background too because he was able to break away so easily," "The suspect was also slick with sweat and John just wasn't able to restrain him."
+"The detective has a martial arts background and he later said he thought the suspect must have a martial arts background too because he was able to break away so easily," Plano Police Department Public Information Officer David Tilley told CNN.
+"The suspect was also slick with sweat and John just wasn't able to restrain him."

 The detective yelled out for help.